hyPiRion/snigilbot/README.md

 $ java -jar -n 100 -v verbose minimax 3 minimax 4
  # verbosily play 100 rounds of minimax with depth 3 and minimax with depth 4
 $ java -jar --tournament minimax 4
- # let minimax with depth 4 players
+ # let minimax with depth 4 play a tournament - usually this is used in
+ # server-scripts which reroute stdin and stdout.
 ```

 ## License